 If you don’t have the time to make the trip to Hermanus, you can also spot many whales from the shoreline in False Bay, close to Cape Town, in October.
-The road from Muizenberg to Simon’s Town winds along the bay’s shore – stop if you see a group of people along the road staring at the water; they’ve most likely spotted some whales (the closest I’ve ever gotten to a whale was close to Fish Hoek when, from the roadside, I spotted a pod of whales that were barely 20 meters away!).
+The road from Muizenberg (map) to Simon’s Town winds along the bay’s shore – stop if you see a group of people along the road staring at the water; they’ve most likely spotted some whales (the closest I’ve ever gotten to a whale was close to Fish Hoek when, from the roadside, I spotted a pod of whales that were barely 20 meters away!).
 Near Simon’s Town, you’ll find Boulders Beach which is famous for its colony of African penguins.

 The boat tour will take you along the shoreline for some close-ups with the many Great Whites in the area.
 They can be seen floating around, riding the waves.
 A chilling experience indeed.
 Hold on tight to the boat’s railings!
 There were also many Southern Right and Humpback whales, as well as dolphins.
 It is a truly exciting and, I found, soothing experience to see these inquisitive creatures frolic in the water.

 All these coastal towns can easily be combined with a drive along the popular Garden Route which winds through the coastal mountains and along the ocean from Cape Town to Port Elizabeth.